 First, there are some rides and attractions on which service dogs are not permitted.
-This isn't to punish guests with service animals, of course—it's for the animals' safety.
 Some rides and attractions just aren't safe for animals.
-The parks still offer options to allow guests with service animals to access these rides and attractions during their visit however, like Rider Switch with a member of the handler's party (in which the handler can take turns riding with another member of their group and leave their animal in their friend or relative's care for the short duration of the ride) or a portable kennel (in which the animal would wait while the handler and their guests ride).
-Ask a Cast Member at impacted rides (a full list of which are available here) about the options available.
+The parks still offer options to allow guests with service animals to access these rides and attractions during their visit, however, like Rider Switch with a member of the handler's party (in which the handler can take turns riding with another member of their group and leave their animal in their friend or relative's care for the short duration of the ride) or a portable kennel (in which the animal would wait while the handler and their guests ride).
+Ask a cast member at impacted rides about the options available.

 For more information or to ask about exceptions to any of the parks' stated service animal policies, you can contact Disney's disability services at (407) 560-2547 or email email@example.com.

-In other words: If you're outside, your service dog is allowed to potty—as long as you clean up afterwards.
+In other words: If you're outside, your service dog is allowed to potty — as long as you clean up afterward.

-In addition to the liberal "pee anywhere that doesn't have a roof" policy, Walt Disney World provides 4-5 designated animal relief areas in each of its parks.
-All designated relief areas are marked on park maps and Cast Members are happy to direct you to the nearest one when nature calls for your furry friend.
+In addition to the liberal "pee anywhere that doesn't have a roof" policy, Walt Disney World provides four to five designated animal relief areas in each of its parks.
+All designated relief areas are marked on park maps and cast members are happy to direct you to the nearest one when nature calls for your furry friend.

 How good is Disney—really—at accommodating guests with service animals?